-Federal regulations require the College to report to the Federal Government's Common Origination and Disbursement System ("COD") Federal Pell Grant disbursements made to students within 15 days of the funds being disbursed to the student.
-During our testing, we noted 1 student, out of a sample of 40, was not reported within the required timeframe by 42 days.
+Federal regulations require the College to report Federal Direct Loan disbursements made to students to the Federal Government's Common Origination and Disbursement System ("COD") within 15 days of the funds being disbursed to the student.
+During our testing, we noted 1 student, out of a sample of 40, was not reported within the required timeframe by 81 days.